AbCellera Biologics Inc. (NASDAQ:ABCL) is a stock that investors should take a bite out of. - The Dwinnex

 Insider Transactions:

-The insider trade also gives investors a glimpse into the future direction of stock prices, which can be beneficial to investors.
+An investor can also benefit from insider trades by learning what management is thinking about the future direction of stock prices.
 A recent insider transaction in this stock occurred on Aug 19 when Thermopylae Holdings Ltd. bought 200,000 shares for $11.46 per share.
 The transaction valued at 2,292,460 led to the insider holds 55,844,391 shares of the business.

 Thermopylae Holdings Ltd. bought 9,173 shares of ABCL for $73,842 on Jun 14.
 The 10% Owner now owns 55,644,391 shares after completing the transaction at $8.05 per share.
 On Jun 13, another insider, Thermopylae Holdings Ltd., who serves as the 10% Owner of the company, bought 54,915 shares for $8.03 each.
 As a result, the insider paid 441,066 and bolstered with 55,635,218 shares of the company.